aloes-io/device-manager/README.md

 - Improve Application model
 - Add user(s) in a team to easily share devices access
 - Data exports ( devices selection by filter )
 - Save measurements in the cache or straight in influx db ?
-Create a loopback connector ?
-- Store data related to MQTT traffic ( in Device model ? )
+- Store data related to MQTT traffic ( via redis to the DeviceResource model ? )
 - Migrate  to Loopback v4